-If you’ve been sent a copy of a notice to vacate or a copy of an application for termination of your rental agreement by your landlord, and you’re worried about eviction, the first thing to do is to speak to them.
+If you’ve been sent a copy of a notice to vacate or a copy of an application for possession by your rental provider (landlord), and you’re worried about eviction, the first thing to do is to speak to them.

 You may be able to come to an agreement without coming to VCAT.
 For example, work out a payment plan if you’re behind on rent.

-If you are a tenant who is being taken to VCAT due to unpaid rent and you want a payment plan, use the financial circumstances statement to give us details about your financial situation.
+If you are a renter (tenant) who is being taken to VCAT due to unpaid rent and you want a payment plan, use the financial circumstances statement to give us details about your financial situation.